rendleyhq/docs.rendleysdk.com/user-interface/listening-to-events.md

 });
 ```

-When using typescript, you will get automatic validation of the received payload so that you always know what you are receiving.
+When using TypeScript, you will benefit from automatic validation of the received payload, ensuring you always know what data you are receiving.

-## Removing listeners
+## Removing Listeners

 It is a good practice to remove listeners when you are done with them.
+You can do this as follows:

 ```typescript
 Engine.getInstance().events.off("layer:added", handleLayerAdded);
 ```

-You can also remove all listeners by using the
+To remove all listeners, you can use:

 ```typescript
 Engine.getInstance().events.removeAllListeners();